lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 ## Why another Vue Firebase boilerplate

-When i get an idea i want to build i always end up building the foundation - login and firebase connection.
+When I get an idea to build something.
+I always end up building the foundation - login and firebase connection.
 Time lost instead of just clone -> run -> build!

 So looking around for a boilerplate.
-The ones i found do to much for the small applications i want to test out.
+The ones I found do to much for the small applications I want to test out.
 I just want a connection to firebase and good to go!

 So why not just create one myself?
 Good way to learn more about firebase!
-Also i wanted a boilerplate that was built on top of vue-cli and preconfigured with Vuetify!
+Also I wanted a boilerplate that was built on top of vue-cli and preconfigured with Vuetify!

 ## What you get

-* Signin page
+* Sign in page
 * Signup page
 * Display stored user data
-* Social logins Twitter, Google, Facebook and Github
+* Social logins Twitter, Google, Facebook and GitHub
 * Connection to Firebase using Cloud Firestore
 * Built based on vue-cli
 * Built with Vuetify